valdiney/Ofir_Framework/README.md

 This is the development of the new version of the Ofir, a simple php framework.

 # Description
-Welcome to Ofir, this is a Project Development of the PHP-Framework.
+Welcome to Ofir.
+This is a Project Development of the PHP-Framework.
 Developed of  student to students.
 What do you think about contribute with this project?

 # Some Examples